PytorMuhammad/multilingual-ai-voice-tutor-to-learn-English/README.md

 # 🎯 **Multilingual AI Voice Tutor** 🎯

 **✨ Welcome to the Multilingual AI Voice Tutor!** This cutting-edge application is your personal language coach, designed to help Urdu speakers master English with ease.
-Leveraging the power of AI, it offers an immersive, accent-free learning experience with support for multiple Text-to-Speech (TTS) providers, including **ElevenLabs**, **OpenAI**, and **Azure**.
+Leveraging the power of AI, it offers an immersive, accent-free learning experience with support for multiple Text-to-Speech (TTS) providers, including **ElevenLabs** (best for accent bleeding).
 Whether you're practicing pronunciation or learning new vocabulary, this tutor has got you covered! 🚀

 ---

 ## 🎉 **Key Features** 🎉

-- 🎤 **Multiple TTS Providers**: Choose from **ElevenLabs** 🔥, **OpenAI** ⚡, or **Azure** 🏢 for top-notch speech synthesis.
+- 🎤 **Multiple TTS Providers**: Choose from **ElevenLabs** 🔥 for top-notch speech synthesis.
 - 🗣️ **Speech Recognition**: Powered by **OpenAI's Whisper** for precise Urdu and English transcription.
 - 🏷️ **Intelligent Language Tagging**: Responses are neatly tagged with `[ur]` for Urdu and `[en]` for English.
 - 🔊 **Audio Processing**: Enhances clarity with amplification, noise reduction, and normalization.